Opening a Dental Clinic

 Professional Liability Insurance

-This is also known as malpractice insurance or errors and omissions insurance, it’s a must for practitioners of different professions.
+Also known as malpractice insurance or errors and omissions insurance, it’s a must for practitioners of different professions.
 This is because years of training and experience are not an absolute guarantee against any mishap that could happen as a direct result of either poor judgment or a negligent act.
-For a dental professional’s standpoint, a lawsuit can arise from but not limited to the following: nerve damage, faulty professional advice, flawed or improper diagnosis, providing incomplete information to a patient, botched treatments or procedures that lead to infection or damage, and faulty prescription and application of oral products or even equipment although manufactured by another.

 As a matter of fact, out of 240 reported cases of dental malpractice, the most common case, which makes up more or less a quarter of it, is tooth extraction— a total of 63 cases.
 Furthermore, over one-third of the 63 cases are related to infection that needed hospitalization, and 8 of which led to the death of the patient.